Skydive Flights and Bookings Are Suspended

 This is due to regulatory interference by the Irish Aviation Authority (IAA).

-The Club is unable to respond to every single query being received by our members at this time or engage in detailed discussion of matters which are pending before the High Court.
-New membership are temporarily suspended.
+The Club office remains closed due administration cost.
+As such, the Club is unable to respond to each and every query being received by our members or others at this time or to engage in detailed discussion of matters which are pending before the High Court.
+New membership are also temporarily suspended.